flavors/django-graphql-jwt/README.rst

 Schema
 ------

-Add mutations to the root schema.
+Add *django-graphql-jwt* mutations to the root schema:

 .. code:: python